Diamondbacks' Gallen has sore forearm, might miss opener - WTMJ

 Gallen went 3-2 with a 2.75 ERA during the pandemic-shortened season, striking out 82 in 72 innings.

 Gallen said it was frustrating to get hurt while swinging the bat instead of throwing on the mound.
-He’s in favor of the designated hitter in both leagues, which was the rule across Major League Baseball in 2020 in the shortened 60-game season.
+He’s in favor of the designated hitter in both leagues, which was the rule across Major League Baseball in 2020 for the 60-game season.

 The National League switched back to pitchers hitting for the 2021 season.